joshralph93/password-policy/README.md

             // ...
     });
 }

-// remember to add the builder use statement at the top of the class
 ```

 You can define as many policies as you require, however it's recommended to stick with 'default' when possible.